Numi2/unchained/README.md

 # Show simple transaction history
 unchained history

-# P2P: Send a short message (2 msgs / 24h outbound limit)
+# P2P: Send a short message to the limited topic
 unchained msg-send --text "Hello from Unchained"

 # P2P: Listen for incoming messages on the limited topic